JebaSolomonRajS/command-line-arguments-to-count-word/README.md

 ### Step 4:

-Spilt the word count using command line arguments
+Split the word count using command line arguments

 ### Step 5: